JulianHrt/JulianHrt/Readme.md

 # Aloha, guys! 🦩

 ## About me:
-My name is Julian.
-I´m based in the middle of germany.
-I work at AOKPLUS as a Perfomancemanager.
+Hey!
+My name is Julian.I´m based in the middle of germany.
+If you looking for a pragmatic guy with fresh ideas - then i be your Dev!
+I love the challenge and always look for a way to make things better.
-I´m currently learning Web Development at NeueFische Bootcamp.
 Ask me if there is something you like to know.
 I´m interested in learning more about 🐍 Python, :coffee: Java and ⛓️ Blockchain.
 Nice to meet you! 🙋‍♂️

 ## ✈️ When i´m not working:
+* coding small projects and try new stuff
+* Build with Raspi
+* gaming
 * DJing
-* Web Dev
-* Photography & Videoediting
-* Build with Raspi & Python
 * Travel
-* Borussia Dortmund 09

 ## 🌐 Socials: